-- A. Contractor will provide an itemized monthly invoice including any taxes or fees to County based on actual costs incurred as shown in the budget (Exhibit C1) for services shown in Exhibit A and the reporting requirements in Exhibits B. Contractor will provide detailed accounting, receipts and required reports with each invoice.
-County shall pay Contractor upon receipt and approval of invoices. - B. Invoices shall be sent to the Children and Family Services Contract Manager (PPatel@smcgov.org) with a copy to the Administrative Secretary (DLCheng@smcgov.org). - C. Due to the fiscal year-end closure, the invoice for services under this Agreement for services rendered from June 1, 2018 to June 30, 2018 shall be sent to County by July 3, 2018. - D. County reserves the right to withhold payments if County determines that the quality or quantity of the work performed is unacceptable.
+- A. Contractor will provide an itemized monthly invoice including any taxes or fees to County based on actual costs incurred as shown in the budget (Exhibit C1) for services shown in Exhibit A and the reporting requirements in Exhibits B. Contractor will provide detailed accounting, receipts, and required reports with each invoice.
+County shall pay Contractor upon receipt and approval of invoices. - B. County shall have the option to adjust funding across line items in the budget shown in Exhibit C1 and across fiscal years as agreed upon by both parties and approved by the County in writing as long as it does not exceed the total agreement obligation. - C. Invoices shall be sent to the Children and Family Services Contract Manager (PPatel@smcgov.org) with a copy to the Administrative Secretary (DLCheng@smcgov.org). - D. Due to the fiscal year-end closure, the invoice for services under this Agreement for services rendered from June 1, 2018 to June 30, 2018 shall be sent to County by July 3, 2018. - E. County reserves the right to withhold payments if County determines that the quality or quantity of the work performed is unacceptable.
 Should County withhold payment for unacceptable work, the County will notify the Contractor in writing of work that is unacceptable along with a corrective action plan.
-Contractor shall have 10 business days to respond to County.

-Failure to respond or correct work may result in disallowed costs.
+Contractor shall have 10 business days to respond to County. - Failure to respond or correct work may result in disallowed costs.
 The County is not responsible for paying Contractor for services not performed within or outside the terms and conditions of the Agreement.
-Failure to respond and correct the work may also result in termination of the Agreement.

-E. In no event shall all services, taxes, and fees exceed the total amount of the contract obligation of FOUR HUNDRED AND FIFTY NINE THOUSAND SEVEN HUNDRED FIFTY DOLLARS (\$459,750).
+Failure to respond and correct the work may also result in termination of the Agreement. - F. In no event shall all services, taxes, and fees exceed the total amount of the contract obligation of EIGHT HUNDRED FORTY SIX THOUSAND NINE HUNDRED SEVEN DOLLARS (\$846,907).